javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 : The number of the option among the others in its `<select>`.

 `text`
-: Text content of the option (seen by what the visitor).
+: Text content of the option (seen by the visitor).
 ```

 ## Summary